 – In my opinion, OneCoin is play money from a Bulgarian company.
 The coins have roughly the same value as the Monopoly game's play money.
 When there is money that can not really be used anywhere, and whose value is not determined freely, so c'mon, it's not real money.
 It's just play money, says Järvinen.

-Where does the money go?Yle had gone digging some information about where all the money goes:
+Where does the money go?Yle had also done research about where all the money goes:

 "The money is paid for a Bulgarian company called One Network Services Ltd. Yle acquired through a Bulgarian trade register information of the company.
 It turns out that a Bulgarian company is owned by another local company - which is owned by a third Bulgarian company.
 The third company is owned by Veska Ignatov.